AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 ---

-Samanantar is the largest publicly available parallel corpora collection for Indic languages : Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
+Samanantar is the largest publicly available parallel corpora collection for Indic languages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 The corpus has 49.6M sentence pairs between English to Indian Languages.

 ### Dataset Format

-The [publicly released version](#downloads) is randomly shuffled, untokenized and deduplicated.
+The [publicly released version](#downloads) is randomly shuffled, untokenized, and deduplicated.

 ### Downloads

+#### En-Indic

 The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/data/all.zip)